Review date: Sept. 8, 2021

-Zoom is the popular kid at the moment among video call apps.
-Its daily meeting participants grew from 10 million to over 300 million in just a few months thanks to the coronavirus pandemic forcing us all to find new ways to socialize and work remotely.
-With so many more people working, schooling, and socializing from home, Zoom has become the tool du jour in part because of its high video quality, call recording, and ease of use.
-But wow, there have been a lot of reported issues surrounding its privacy and security lately.
+Zoom’s popularity went from 0 to 60 at the start of the coronavirus pandemic in 2020.
+Its daily meeting participants grew from 10 million to over 300 million in just a few months.
+With so many more people working, schooling, and socializing from home, Zoom became a favorite video call app for many because of its high video quality, call recording, and ease of use.
+With Zoom’s rapid growth came a number of growing pains.
 Like the phenomena known as Zoombombing, when strangers, often with bad intent, invade video calls and cause problems.
 Full disclosure, here at Mozilla we use Zoom and have worked closely with the company to get its privacy and security features right for us.

 Links to privacy information